-We obtained audit evidence with regards to the design, the implementation and the operating effectiveness of the internal control measures through the audit procedures outlined in the paragraph 'The scope of the audit'.
-We concluded that we, as far as relevant for the purpose of our audit, were able to rely on these internal control measures.
+We obtained audit evidence with regard to the design, the implementation and the operating effectiveness of the internal control measures through the audit procedures outlined in the paragraph 'The scope of the audit'.
+We concluded that, to the extent relevant for the purpose of our audit, we were able to rely on these internal control measures.